Published: September 2020 | Updated: September 2022

 Ok, so what do you do when it is the middle of winter and there’s 3 feet of snow on the ground?
-Or it’s summer in Texas and there is literally no time of day cool enough for your dog to go outside and not overheat?
-Or you’re living in the apocalypse times that are 2020 and terrible air quality has you stuck inside?
+Or is it summer in Texas and there is literally no time of day cool enough for your pup to go outside and not overheat?

 - Play hide-and-seek with your dog.
 Might give you a laugh too!

-- Teach your dog a new trick (think: mental stimulation).
+- Teach them a new trick (think: mental stimulation).

-- Run up & down the stairs with your dog.
+- Run up & down the stairs with your furry friend.
 Again, don’t overdo it and be cognizant of your dog’s size and conformation.
 For example, this might not be the best exercise idea for a Corgi or Dachshund.